gauravch-code/Fuzzion-by-Gaurav/README.md

 ### **6. No Support for Complex Expression Evaluation**

 More complex expression compositions, like combining several gates into a single, huge expression using operator precedence or parentheses, are not supported by Fuzzion.
-Users cannot readily design large chains of logic without manually breaking them down into smaller portions, and they can only evaluate one operation at a time..
+Users cannot readily design large chains of logic without manually breaking them down into smaller portions, and they can only evaluate one operation at a time.

 ---